-The all time favourite among our German vegetable recipes is here as well.
-It's THE traditional of what would be considered the BEST vegetable recipes, the German Red Cabbage recipe.
+The all time favorite among my German vegetable recipes is here as well.
+It's THE traditional of what would be considered the BEST vegetable recipes, the German red cabbage recipe.

 This one always brings smiles to my family's faces.
-This German cabbage recipe, as well as many others, are sure to please even the finickiest eater in your family.
+This, as well as many others, are sure to please even the finickiest eater in your family.
 And, what makes this so special is that it fits with almost any meal (and looks so pretty, too!)

 Asparagus - roasted, quick and easy!

 Baked Squash with Tomatoes - topped with blue cheese

 Baked Tomatoes - cherry tomatoes with olive oil and thyme

 Brussel Sprouts - finished off with butter and cream

 Butternut Squash - the kids just love this

 Cabbage Rolls - traditionally filled with just meat!

 Cauliflower - topped with buttered bread crumbs